 More times than many, when customers call Presair, we are able to help them find a solution to why the air switch in a spa isn’t working.
 Typically the operator is finding a kink or leak in the airline that is not allowing air to pass to the air switch to open or close the contacts.
 This is easily fixed by either replacing the tubing or relocating it.

-Although, if the switch doesn’t click, but makes a hissing sound like air is leaking from the air switch, then unfortunately the air switch diaphragm has blown and a new switch is necessary.
+- If the switch doesn’t click, but makes a hissing sound like air is leaking from the air switch, then unfortunately the air switch diaphragm has blown and a new switch is necessary.

 - Determine the type of switch for the suspect switch by looking up the identification number or by contacting the pool/spa dealer.